decred/dcrdex/docs/wiki/Home.md

 Bison Wallet is a multi-coin wallet developed in concert with [DCRDEX](#what-is-dcrdex) and [Tatanka Mesh](#tatanka-mesh).
 Bison Wallet leverages state-of-the-art blockchain technology to bring more features and more privacy for your favorite assets.
-DCRDEX is built-in, as well as advanced trading features like market-making and arbitrage, directly from your wallet.
+DCRDEX is built-in and has advanced trading features like market-making and arbitrage with funds directlyfrom your wallet.

 Our goal is to find a balance of convenience and privacy that works for you, while giving you access to advanced features most wallets ignore.
 For many